-In Years 11 and 12, students may choose from a wide range of Authority, Authority Registered and VET subjects.
+In Years 11 and 12, students may choose from a wide range of Authority, Authority Registered and VET subjects, including a range of Certificate II and Certificate III courses.
 The school also offers tailored programs for School Based Apprentices and School Based Trainees.

-Additionally, the school offers several specialist courses including the LearnIT laptop program in Years 8 to 10, Agricultural and Rural Studies programs in Years 8 to 12 and Certificate I in Construction and Certificate 2 in Resources and Infrastructure Work Preparation through the school's College of Civil Infrastructure and Construction.
+Additionally, the school offers two Programs of Excellence, the LearnIT laptop program in Years 8 to 10, Agricultural and Rural Studies programs in Years 8 to 12.
+The school also offers Certificate I in Construction and Certificate II in Resources and Infrastructure Work Preparation through the school's College of Civil Infrastructure and Construction.